 The strangest reasons gigs have been cancelled

-We've had a year of cancelled and postponed gigs for obvious reasons - but how about these unusual (and sometimes bizarre) times the show didn't go on...?
+We've had two years of cancelled and postponed gigs for obvious reasons - but how about these unusual (and sometimes bizarre) times the show didn't go on...?

 Foot and mouth threatens the festivals

 In 2001, the UK and much of Europe was in the grip of a foot-and-mouth outbreak.
 The disease affects cattle and while horses aren't affected, they can spread the virus, which meant that the Cheltenham racing festival that year was cancelled.
 The majority of music events were fine, but Bishopstock folk festival was pushed back from its usual slot in May back to August to avoid the scare - but the event folded shortly afterwards.
 In Holland, Dynamo festival was cancelled over the issue, meaning fans couldn't see Papa Roach, Motorhead and Slipknot headline.
 Luckily, Glastonbury was enjoying a "fallow year" and avoided the crisis.

 Morrissey catches a cold from the support band (allegedly)

 Morrissey’s health has been a concern for the past few years, with many, many shows and tours being postponed or cancelled because the singer was suffering.
 He’s had a brush with “cancerous tissues” and almost died from food poisoning in South America, but the oddest example was when it was claimed that US dates in 2014 were shelved due to Morrissey catching "a respiratory infection" from a support act.